yetu/scala-beanutils/README.md

 `unapply` method will not match the generated `apply` method.
 Also, if the Java file does not have debug symbols (i.e., the names of the constructor arguments are not in the .class file), it takes all the accessor methods in the Java file and uses them for `unapply`.
 Have a look at Simple.java and SimpleSpec.scala to see what this means.

+* If you need to see the generated code (for example, to know the order of values that go into the extractor), you can call the annotation with an optional Boolean parameter.
+If the parameter is set to `true`, the compiler will print out the generated object.